vu-cs4289-25s/BraggingRightz/README.md

     d.
 In you firebase project, go into **Firestore database** on left side of screen
     e.
 Should be able to see new user information

+9. Set up index
+    a.
+When you try to add entities in the Home screen, you will get an error "[FirebaseError: The query requires an index.
+You can create it here: https://console.firebase.google.com/v1/r/project/bragging-rightz-local/firestore/indexes?create_composite=ClZwcm9qZWN0cy9icmFnZ2luZy1yaWdodHotbG9jYWwvZGF0YWJhc2VzLyhkZWZhdWx0KS9jb2xsZWN0aW9uR3JvdXBzL2VudGl0aWVzL2luZGV4ZXMvXxABGgwKCGF1dGhvcklEEAEaDQoJY3JlYXRlZEF0EAIaDAoIX19uYW1lX18QAg]"
+    b.
+Click on the url in the error message you got
+    c.
+An index will pop up, all you need to do is click **save**

 ## Errors I ran into
 ### Fix `npm install` error
 1. **Uninstall the existing version:**